-If you are looking to buy one of the best phones Samsung has to offer, you need to read our Top 10 Samsung phones released in 2017, their specs and price and that you can still buy in 2019.
+If you are looking to buy one of the best phones Samsung has to offer, you need to read our Top 10 Samsung phones in this post, their specs and price and that you can still buy them in 2020.

 Samsung really had a great year, releasing smartphones upon smartphones with top-notch specs and breathtaking design.
 Samsung released 25 smartphones this year, as at the time of writing this.
 But in this article, I will be listing the top 10 phones from the company that made me fall in love.

 1. Samsung Galaxy S8

 Before it was released, the Galaxy S8 has been on everyone lips.
 From the day it was finally unveiled till this minute, the smartphone is the number one trending smartphone from the tech giant.
 Galaxy S8 is the best looking Samsung smartphone ever, with over the top specs.

 Announced in March and released in April, the Galaxy S8 houses the Exynos 8895 Octa chipset clocking at 2.3GHz Octa-core.
 The device is a beast in terms of performance, and beauty in terms of design.
 The super curved 5.8-inch device is bezel-less with 83.6% screen-to-body ratio.

 Core Samsung users that love big size phones went for it, do you know how the display will look like on a 6.2-inch bezel-less screen?
 The Galaxy S8 Plus has a bigger screen than the S8 and a more bigger screen to body ratio.
 The bigger version comes with a much stronger battery as well (3500mAh).

 With the S8 Plus, there’s a 6GB RAM version for heavy users, and 128GB internal storage version if you don’t want to use a memory card.